 Latitude 64 disc golf shoes are one of the only disc golf specific company that I know of.
 They were created by disc golfers for disc golfers, and they really have an understanding of the needs and wants of us as players.

-This shoe is designed to be completely waterproof and the bottom treads are designed with thicker than usual treads which actually give you a great grip on even the most slippery terrain.
+This disc golf shoe is designed to be completely waterproof and the bottom treads are designed with thicker than usual treads which actually give you a great grip on even the most slippery terrain.
 Another great thing is the inner lining of these, they are very comfortable and they also do a good job of ventilation and breathability.

 Unlike most of the other products on our list, these are extremely lightweight!
-With each shoe weighing only around 16 ounces each, which you can really feel the difference when you're out on the course.
+With each disc golf shoe weighing only around 16 ounces each, which you can really feel the difference when you're out on the course.
 When i've worn these, I've actually noticed that I felt a lot more nimble and free with my footwork, and I felt like I could focus more on my technique!

 The one main downside of the lightweight design is that they simply aren't as durable as some of the heavier products on our list.
 Along with this, they aren't as tough, so if a rock or a branch falls on your foot, you're going to have a good bit less protection in these than in a product like MOAB.